netsys-lab/scion-browser/README.md

 SDoQ (SCION-based DNS-over-QUIC) with RHINE support is added to the SCION browser to enable privacy preserving DNS lookups pointing to SCION addresses.

 - Setup Instructions: To setup SDoQ with RHINE support, follow the [server side ](setup_coredns.md) and [client side](setup_sdns.md) instructions.
-- [Demo Video](https://drive.google.com/file/d/11OKMAhUaOXLGHadc_O-I18yiMQbZ2tKj/view?resourcekey): DNS lookup with DoQoS and RHINE in the browser.
+- [Demo Video](https://drive.google.com/file/d/11OKMAhUaOXLGHadc_O-I18yiMQbZ2tKj/view?resourcekey): DNS lookup with SDoQ and RHINE in the browser.